mohamedhayibor/Rx-CycleJS-reviewNotes/README.md

 	bProxy.imitate(b)
 ```

 So now every time we click on the DOM it will go to main(DOMSource) and then we can use it.
-This allows us to reset the timer every single time dom is clicked.
+This allows us to reset the timer every time the dom is clicked.
 - You can think of new Rx.Subject() as a null value (observable) in RxJS.
 It has nothing happening until you assign something to it later.
-- The onNext method pushes the event to the proxy observable
+- The onNext method pushes the event to the proxy observable.

 Finally, we were able to get and write from the dom.